Carlos Santana Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.47).
+- The Pirates' 4.56 team ERA ranks 23rd across all league pitching staffs.

-- Keller will try to claim his 10th win when he makes the start for the Pirates, his 23rd of the season.
-He is 9-7 with a 3.97 ERA and 145 strikeouts in 133 2/3 innings pitched.
+- Priester gets the start for the Pirates, his fourth of the season.
+He is 2-1 with a 9.19 ERA and 13 strikeouts in 15 2/3 innings pitched.

-- The righty last appeared on Friday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Saturday, the righty tossed five innings against the Philadelphia Phillies, allowing five earned runs while surrendering five hits.

+- In three games this season, the 22-year-old has put up a 9.19 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.